elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 But wait!
 The LiveView client-side library only responds to _one_ event from the LiveView process running on the server––the diff event.
 This event isn't granular enough to tell us _what_ changed on the page.
 It merely forces the appropriate portions of the page to re-render.

-So, how can we get our LiveView to emit an event that our front-end _can_ respond to in order to fire our scroll-top-adjusting JS?
+So, how can we get our LiveView to emit an event that our front-end _can_ respond to in order to fire our `scrollTop`-adjusting JS?

 ## The Solution

-We need a few things in order to get this working:
+We need to do a few things in order to get this working:

 * Extend the LiveView socket with a custom channel
-* Teach our LiveView processes to send messages to the channel, so that the channel can push them to the client.
+* Teach our LiveView processes to send messages to that channel, so that the channel can push them to the client.

-Its worth noting here that the responsibility of a custom LiveView channel should be narrowly scoped.
+It's worth noting here that the responsibility of a custom LiveView channel should be narrowly scoped.
 LiveView can and should handle almost all of the updates to the LiveView template.
 That's the beauty of LiveView!
 We don't need to write a set of custom client-side functions for updating the page based on specific events like we've become used to doing when working with Phoenix Channels.
-However, when we need to trigger a client-side interaction, like our `scrollHeight` adjustment, that the LiveView client isn't capable of handling, we can reach for our custom channel.
+However, when we need to trigger a client-side interaction, like our `scrollTop` adjustment, that the LiveView client isn't capable of handling, we can reach for a custom channel.

 Now that we have a basic understanding of the problem we're trying to solve, and the tools we'll use to solve it, let's get started!